HOW A DALLAS WRONGFUL DEATH LAWYER CAN HELP YOU WITH YOUR CLAIM

-Often, wrongful death claims are filed with the at-fault party’s insurance carrier (such as with the at-fault driver’s car insurance provider after a fatal car accident).
+Often, people file for wrongful death claims with the at-fault party’s insurance carrier (such as with the at-fault driver’s car insurance provider after a fatal car accident).
 While the insurance company is responsible for covering the claim, it is thoroughly invested in keeping your settlement as low as it can get away with and has several strategies at its disposal for doing so.

 Early Settlement Offer

 If the insurance company comes back with an early settlement offer, it can feel like a huge relief – in the middle of the chaos and grief you are enduring – but the insurance company may be taking advantage of your desperation (which it is well aware of).
 By making an early offer, the insurance company is banking on you not fully recognizing the extent of your losses and accepting an amount that is less than you are entitled to as a result.
 Once you sign off on a lowball settlement, your legal remedies (related to your wrongful death claim) will end.
 Before signing off on a settlement offer, it is always a good idea to consult with an experienced wrongful death lawyer who is well acquainted with the specifics of your case.

 The insurance company may deny your claim outright in the hope that you will simply give up.
 Reasons for denial include a redirection of fault (suggesting that fault lies with your lost loved one rather than with the insurance company’s policyholder).
 While such a denial can come as a real blow in the midst of everything else you are going through, it is important to remember that the insurance company does not make the final decisions on the matter, and if you file a lawsuit against the insurance company, the court will do the deciding.
 You can let your wrongful death lawyer handle your case and help you understand your case’s strengths and challenges and should make decisions accordingly.
 In other words, if your wrongful death lawyer believes that your claim has merit, you should, too.